-In humans, mutations in the RECQ genes, Bloom’s syndrome helicase (BLM) and Werner’s helicase (WRN) are associated with premature ageing and early onset of cancer1.
+In humans, mutations in the RECQ genes, Bloom’s syndrome helicase (BLM) and Werner’s helicase (WRN) are associated with premature ageing and early onset of cancer.
 RECQs are conserved throughout eukaryotes and repair DNA by homologous recombination.
-In Arabidopsis thaliana, the duplicated RECQ4a/RECQ4b genes are the BLM orthologues2 and function redundantly as anti-recombinases during meiosis and by mutating these genes increased COs ~6.2-fold3.
-A WRN ortholog is not present in Arabidopsis, but we have recently identified one in wheat (RECQ7)4, as well as the BLM ortholog, RECQ4.
-We have determined that RECQ7 is a pro-CO factor, and RECQ4 is an anti-CO factor, so the two proteins may act antagonistically in processing DNA recombination intermediates down different repair pathways.
-We have generated knockout mutants of RECQ4 as well as wheat RECQ7 overexpression lines tagged with fluorescent proteins.
-The mutants and overexpressing lines require analysis as well as determining the mechanism behind altered CO patterns.
+In Arabidopsis thaliana, the BLM orthologues (RECQ4a/RECQ4b) function redundantly as anti-recombinases during meiosis.
+Arabidopsis does not contain a WRN ortholog, but we have recently identified one in wheat (RECQ7), that is a pro-CO factor.
+RECQ4 is an anti-CO factor, so the two proteins may function antagonistically in processing DNA recombination intermediates.
+In wheat we have isolated knockout mutants of RECQ4 and RECQ7 as well as generating RECQ7 overexpression lines that require analysis for altered recombination patterns.
 We will use state-of-the-art super-resolution fluorescence microscopy in conjunction with immunolocalisation and a panel of antibodies developed in the lab that target specific proteins in the CO pathway.
 Using this approach we will be able to determine the spatio-temporal dynamics of recombination protein loading on meiotic chromosomes.
-We will also utilise a genomic approach to monitor CO frequency and distribution either through molecular markers or by whole genome skim-sequencing.
-As part of the training and to gain a fundamental insight into the function of the RECQ helicases, budding yeast will be employed as a model organism to determine the effect on recombination of RECQ4 and RECQ7 across two different kingdoms.
-Budding yeast possesses a RECQ4 orthlog (SGS1), but not a RECQ7 ortholog, similarly to Arabidopsis, which may reflect genome size, chromosome structure or chromatin environment.
+Molecular markers will also be utilised to monitor recombination frequency.
+To gain a fundamental insight into the function of the RECQ helicases, budding yeast will also be employed as a model organism to determine the effect on recombination of RECQ4 and RECQ7 across two different kingdoms.
+Budding yeast possesses a RECQ4 ortholog (SGS1), but not a RECQ7 ortholog, similarly to Arabidopsis, which may reflect genome size, chromosome structure or chromatin environment.
 There are three outstanding questions that will be investigated in this PhD project:

 Q1.
-How does RECQ7 function as a pro-recombinase in homologous DNA repair in wheat?
+How does RECQ7 function as a pro-recombinase in homologous DNA repair?

 Q2.
 Does RECQ4 act as an anti-recombinase during meiosis in wheat?